Breaking it down and answering all of your detailed questions to make this journey less overwhelming!

 Electricity and Gas

 When you are approved for your apartment, you will be required to have electricity and gas set up by the date you are scheduled to move in.
-Useful website to check when choosing your electricity company are www.whitefence.com and www.powertochoose.com.
+Useful websites to check when choosing your electricity company are www.whitefence.com and www.powertochoose.com.
 Don't wait until last-minute to set this up because there is normally a 3-5 business day wait period until they can get out there and turn it on.
 Also, depending on your area, you may only have one electric provider you can use.

 How much will electricity and gas cost, per month?